-The gears are also HAGANE and is the basis of the reel.
+The gears are also HAGANE and are the basis of the reel.
 While eight years old and growing, the Saragosa’s gear is forged and not cut.
-The 3D design and high technology is only a part of what makes Shimano an outstanding standout in the fishing industry – the continual pursuit for the stoutest, more resilient reels on the market.
+The 3D design and high technology are only a part of what makes Shimano an outstanding standout in the fishing industry – the continual pursuit for the stoutest, more resilient reels on the market.

 There is a Saragosa reel for virtually any saltwater angler from the light 5000SW to the 25000SW with the 8000 falling comfortably in the center for a solid, general option for anglers.

-It is obvious by now the Sargosa 8000 is one of the most durable reels the Shimano company has put out since their inception.
-The fact the reel has not been updated since 2013 should speak to its quality and technology of the Shimano product line.
+It is obvious by now the Sargosa 8000 is one of the most durable reels the Shimano company has put out since its inception.
+The fact the reel has not been updated since 2013 should speak to the quality and technology of the Shimano product line.

 Shimano Saragosa 8000 price

-For the general pelagic angler or possibly a professional guide would be well served to have at least two of these reels on the boat at all times.
-Match the reel to a Shimano rod, and any angler will be ready to take on some of the biggest and baddest saltwater fish with ease.
+The general pelagic angler or possibly a professional guide would be well served to have at least two of these reels on the boat at all times.
+Match the reel to a Shimano rod, and any angler will be ready to take on some of the biggest and worst saltwater fish with ease.